mediaexplorer74/Win3Mu/ReadMe.md

 - unpack win3mu.zip and ski.zip to c:\win3mu

-- if you want register "Convert to Win3Mu" command (at desktop popup/hot menu), just run cmd.exe as Administator, change dir to c:\win3mu and type/enter the command:
+- if you want to register "Convert to Win3Mu" command (at desktop popup/hot menu), just run cmd.exe as Administator, change dir to c:\win3mu and type/enter the command: win3mutool /register

-win3mutool /register

 See "Repackage with Win3mu" video if you don't undestand this cool feature :)

-- if you want manually run ski.exe then simply type/enter the command: win3mu ski.exe
+- if you want to manually run ski.exe then simply type/enter the command: win3mu ski.exe